Rio Hondo College logo

 (*The UC will grant a maximum of 4 units credit for KINA activity courses)

-This course is designed to meet the needs of daily physical exercise for life long fitness and health.
-Walking is one of the safest and most effective forms of exercise to improve health, and develop and maintain physical fitness.
+This course is designed to meet the needs of daily physical exercise for lifelong fitness and health.
+Walking is one of the safest and most effective forms of exercise to improve health and develop and maintain physical fitness.
 The course provides cardiovascular conditioning through the activity of walking.
-Instruction in proper diet, heart rate monitoring, skill proficiency and fitness program planning will be provided to each student.
-This class is designed for students who are interested in starting an exercise program, or developing an active lifestyle.
+Instruction in proper diet, heart rate monitoring, skill proficiency, and fitness program planning is provided for each student.
+This class is designed for students interested in starting an exercise program or developing an active lifestyle.

 KINA 158 - Yoga I (1.0 units)